To the den, the farmers couldn't pass.

 Constant frustrations?
 Bending to pressure may mean loss of past efforts.
 Nobody wants to quit.
 Writing to promote books perpetuates feelings of unfair and disproportionate stress.
 It is time-consuming to build a platform.

 Bucket List?
 Writers must decide where and how to place marketing and promotional emphasis.
 Ongoing tinkering is required.
-Flexibility is required to adapt plans and content to changing directions, affiliations and discoveries.
+It takes flexibility to adapt plans and content to changing directions, affiliations or discoveries.

 Dreamscapes?
 Readers have trouble finding published books.
 Competition in the publishing business is difficult to overcome.
-To gain positions requires upgrades of technologies and constant creation of compelling content.
+To gain position requires regular technology upgrades and constant creation of compelling content.

 Hands of Time?
 The self-published book market may have stalled.
 It is saturated.
 Readers and writers are wary of the quality.
 Books go unread.
 Writers may be the sole purchasers of their books, paid from other income.

 All the Frills?
-A writer's income arrives all at once, if at all.
+Book sale income arrives all at once, if at all.
 Reunions and holidays are difficult.
-Writers get chided about anonymity and range-bound results.
+Wordsmiths get chided about anonymity and range-bound results.
 The miserable reality is jolting.
 The industry seems to be hype.

 Combat Zone?
-Writers compete with colleagues.
+Colleagues compete unprofessionally.
 They battle over perceived trademark and copyright infringements, misappropriation of trade secrets and acts of interference at signings, conferences or shows.

 You Can Publish a Book